-Time Limit for Filing an Injury Claim in Mississippi: Statute of Limitations
+Statute of Limitations for Filing a Personal Injury Claim in Mississippi:

 When someone is injured due to the negligence or reckless actions of another party, they are entitled to compensation.
 In a personal injury claim, this is known as “damages”.
 Compensatory damages can be divided into two general categories; economic damages and non-economic damages.